| The Florida Legislature

 smoker is not inhaling; smoke emitted at the mouthpiece during puff

+drawing; and smoke exhaled by the smoker.
 "Work" means any person’s providing any employment or employment-type

 service for or at the request of another individual or individuals or any